-The Council may remit the second and subsequent uniform annual general charge(s) where the application meets the following criteria:
+The Council may remit the specified rates where the application meets the following criteria:

-- The rating unit must be used as the owner's primary residence but also contain a minor flat or other residential accommodation unit which is inhabited by a member of the owner's family who is dependent on the owner for financial support and occupies the accommodation on a non-paying basis (e.g. granny flat). - 2.
+- 1. The rating unit must be used as the owner's residence but also contain a minor flat or other residential accommodation unit which is inhabited by a member of the owner's family who is dependent on the owner for financial support and occupies the accommodation on a non-paying basis (e.g. granny flat). - 2.
 The owner(s) of the rating unit must complete and provide to the Council a statutory declaration.
 Such a declaration will be effective for three years or until the conditions cease to be met, whichever is earlier.
 A new declaration must be completed and provided in order to qualify for consideration for remission beyond the three year period.